 |Course fees||AFI member institutions||Non-member institutions|

-Additional discount for paid up AFI member institutions only
+Price for paid-up AFI member institutions only

 The assignments at the end of each module are to be taken online.
 The final examination is a sit-down exam.
 Please view the exam locations here to find an examination center most convenient to you.
-You would have to arrange to go for the examination on your own and pay the Euro 50 exam fee to the host of the examination center.
+You would have to arrange to go for the examination on your own and pay the EUR50 exam fee to the host of the examination center.

 How to register?